nifreden/ccodashboard/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 - Click on Data sources in **Current file/Global permissions**.
 - Click on **Clear Permissions**.
 - Click on **Clear All Permissions**.

+## Credentials

+By default, the template doesn’t have any Azure Account credentials preloaded.
+Hence, the first step to start showing subscriptions data is to sign-in with the right user credentials.

+**IMPORTANT NOTE**: Power BI Desktop caches the credentials after the first logon.
+It is important to clear the credentials from Power BI desktop if you plan to switch between Azure Global and any other region like US Government or China.
+The same concept applies if you plan to switch between tenants.
+Otherwise, the staged credentials will be used again for the different Azure environments and the authentication or data load process will fail.

 ![credentials1](/install/images/Credentials1.png) ![credentials2](/install/images/Credentials2.png)